-Students must be on 3 programmes of study to qualify as full time students.
+Students must be on three programmes of study to qualify as full-time students.
 St George's does not have part time students in Year 12 or 13 unless there are compelling medical or other extreme extenuating circumstances.

-Students will study at least 3 A Levels for 2 years.
-The Options Form will require students to put down three subjects.
-If for any reason, we cannot accommodate a current student's request (due to a clash in blocking subjects, or not running the subject at all due to poor uptake or staff constraints) we will contact that student to discuss a replacement that combines well with the subjects that can be timetabled.
+Most students will study three A Levels for two years.
+The Options Form will require students to confirm three subjects.
+If for any reason, we cannot accommodate a current student's request (due to a clash in blocking subjects, or not running the subject at all due to poor uptake or staffing constraints) we will contact that student to discuss a replacement that combines well with the subjects that can be timetabled.
 A current student can indicate in their "request" box, other subjects they have considered so that we can look at these alternatives before a meeting.

-- Students wishing to study Mathematics and Further Mathematics must request to study 2 further subjects, thus constituting 4 A Level subjects.
+- Students wishing to study Mathematics and Further Mathematics must request to study two further subjects, thus constituting 4 A Level subjects.
 Some universities view these Mathematics A Levels as too similar to be separate subjects. - Students with a very high GCSE score profile may request to study 4 A Level subjects for 2 years using the "Request for 4th Subject" box.
-The reasoning for this request must be sound as the 2 year time commitment may prove arduous.
+The reasoning for this request must be sound as the 2-year time commitment may prove arduous.

-Higher education establishments will not ask for more than 3 A Levels (or equivalent).
-High achievement in three subjects is more valuable than lower achievement in four A Levels, as will attainment in any entrance exams for the most competitive courses (see Oxford comments on "more than 3 A Levels" below).
+Higher education establishments will not ask for more than three A Levels (or equivalent).
+High achievement in three subjects is more valuable than lower achievement in four A Levels.
 Our experience with the linear A Levels is that three will prove significantly challenging.

-Students are expected to spend at least 12 hours per subject, per week.
-This consists of 4 hours of taught lessons and a minimum of 8-10 hours of independent study per subject per week, independently completing work set, consolidating their understanding and preparing for the next lesson (during study periods and at home); they will have a total of 10 study periods on their timetable (unless studying four subjects).
-This level of independent work is essential as part of preparation for study beyond Sixth Form, but students requiring more staff input will find they can attend drop in sessions with staff or form study groups where peer help can improve the skills of all concerned.
+Students are expected to spend at least 12 hours on each subject per week.
+This consists of 4 hours of taught lessons and a minimum of 8-10 hours of independent study per subject per week, independently completing work set, consolidating their understanding and preparing for the next lesson (during study periods and at home).
+They will have a total of 10 study periods on their timetable (unless studying four subjects).
+This level of independent work is essential as part of preparation for study beyond Sixth Form, but students requiring more staff input will find they can attend drop in sessions with staff or form study groups where peer interaction can improve the skills of all concerned.

-Students who feel they have further capacity can take on other challenges beyond taught subjects which will provide evidence of their independence abilities through extra-curricular activities or extended learning opportunities (eg EPQ, MOOCS).
-Some students study privately for exams although they sit these through the School (eg Chinese etc for EAL students), accumulating extra qualifications.
+Students who feel they have further capacity can take on other challenges beyond taught subjects which will provide evidence of their independence abilities through extra-curricular activities or extended learning opportunities (e.g., EPQ, MOOCS).
+Some students study privately for exams although they sit these through the School (e.g., Chinese etc. for EAL students), accumulating extra qualifications.

-Oxford University have commented about whether a student needs more qualifications than 3 A Levels:
+Oxford University have commented about whether a student needs more qualifications than three A Levels:

 "Our courses require students to have not less than three A-levels, or other equivalent qualifications.
 Many candidates do take additional AS-levels, A-levels, or other qualifications such as the EPQ.
-These additional qualifications can be one way of demonstrating the academic abilities that will be required for the intense studying of an Oxford degree but they are not essential.
-If a candidate is capable of taking more than three A-levels, but this is not possible at their school or college, we encourage the candidate's referee to include this information in the candidate's reference.
+These additional qualifications can be one way of demonstrating the academic abilities that will be required for the intense studying of an Oxford degree, but they are not essential.
 Students can also demonstrate their abilities by exploring their subject beyond what is expected by their exam syllabus.
 Oxford tutors may prefer a candidate who has read around their subject beyond school and college work, and who shows a great passion for, and engagement with, their subject, over a candidate who may have taken more qualifications or more subjects, but who is unable to discuss their interests with any enthusiasm or in any depth."